Approximating the signature of Brownian motion for high order SDE simulation

 \section{Numerical examples}

 In this section, we will present several numerical examples demonstrating the accuracy achievable when integrals in the Brownian signature are used for SDE simulation.
-These numerical examples are all taken from the literature \cite{foster2024splitting, jelincic2023levygan, foster2020poly, jelincic2024vbt, foster2021uld, foster2024adaptive, tubikanec2022igbm}, so will be briefly presented and we refer the reader to these papers for further details.
+These numerical examples were taken from the literature \cite{foster2024splitting, jelincic2025levygan, foster2020poly, jelincic2024vbt, foster2021uld, foster2024adaptive, tubikanec2022igbm}, so will be briefly presented, and we refer the reader to these papers for further details.